-This Is Why Alex Trebek Has Never Wanted to Retire
+This Is Why Alex Trebek Never Wanted to Retire

 For 55 years, Jeopardy! has been a staple in American households, with longtime host Alex Trebek becoming an honorary family member to many viewers.
-But there’s one Jeopardy! question even the most diehard fans would likely get wrong: when will Alex Trebek retire?
-The answer might be sooner than you think.
+Sadly, the longtime host lost his battle with pancreatic cancer on November 8, 2020, at the age of 80 and the last episode hosted by him will air on Friday, January 8.
+But, during his storied career, there’s one Jeopardy! question even the most diehard fans would likely have gotten wrong: when would Alex Trebek retire, if ever?

-While many would start planning for retirement after more than three decades on a job, Trebek told People in March 2019 he’d be “lost” without Jeopardy! and he loves his role presenting trivia to eager contestants.
-The 79-year-old host, however, might be leaving the show sooner rather than later because of his battle with pancreatic cancer—which is so hard to treat.
+While many would start planning for retirement after more than three decades on a job, Trebek told People in March 2019 he’d be “lost” without Jeopardy! and he loved his role presenting trivia to eager contestants.

-Although he signed up for another three years on the show in November 2018, the host recently told CTV that his skills are starting to diminish.
-And when they really start to go, he’ll likely leave Jeopardy!.
-“When I feel like my skills have diminished to the point I notice and [am] bothered by it, I notice now, but I’m not as bothered by it because all of the people around me are saying, ‘No it’s OK,'” Trebek says.
+Although he signed up for another three years on the show in November 2018, the host had told CTV that his skills were starting to diminish.
+And when they really started to go, he would likely leave Jeopardy!.
+“When I feel like my skills have diminished to the point I notice and [am] bothered by it, I notice now, but I’m not as bothered by it because all of the people around me are saying, ‘No it’s OK,'” Trebek said.
 “But there will come a point when they will no longer able to say, ‘It’s OK.'”

-Before these recent changes in his health, Trebek had no plans of retiring early.
+Before his cancer diagnosis, Trebek had no plans of retiring early.
 “You get to a certain age, and if you’ve been doing the same show for 30 years, or the same job, whatever it is, for 30 years, wouldn’t you think about retirement?”
 Trebek told People.
 “What am I gonna do?
 I’m enjoying myself, and I’m having a good time with what I’m doing now, but if I were to retire, what would I do?
 I’d be lost.
 My wife would say I’m getting on her nerves because I’m around all the time.
 I’m around most of the time anyway now except for two days.”

 In 2018, during an interview with TMZ founder Harvey Levin, Trebek recommended that hockey announcer Alex Faust or CNN legal analyst Laura Coates could be his replacements—they’d both have to brush up on these Jeopardy! categories that stump everyone if either decided to consider the job down the road.